matlab-deep-learning/reinforcement_learning_financial_trading/README.md

 However, you can see that the range varies quite a bit.
 If you inspect the plots on the right,  just buying and holding 1 stock would returned a profit just as good if not better than the agent.

-BUT – It’s easy to judge retrospectively.
+BUT â€“ Itâ€™s easy to judge retrospectively.
 The agent was trading each day as it occurred.
 None of the simulations resulted in a loss.

 ## Further Improvements